last-ent/last-ent.github.io/posts/type-driven-development.md

 * Each of you - `A`, `B`, `C` and, `D`, needs to build a square
 * One side should have semicircle slot approximately 10% radius
 * The adjacent side should have a peg to fit the slot
-* It should have one of four colours - Red, Green, Yellow & Teal
+* It should have one of four colours - Red, Green, Yellow or Teal
 * If they don't perfectly fit at the end, I will finish the work once I am back
 * Since each of you will be working on your own, keep everyone updated of your progress

 During his journey, the craftsman was kept up to date by all of his apprentices.
 Their updates had the same gist.
-> The work is coming along great.
-I had to make some slight modifications but it is nothing major, it should be a quick fix once you are back.
+> I am progressing well with crafting the block.
+I had to make some slight modifications but it should be a quick fix once you are back.

-On his return, the craftsman asked the four apprentices to give him the blocks so he could start working on completing the table.
-But when they presented him with the four blocks, he realized that they had a big problem.
-Turns out that while each of the apprentices followed his instructions to the letter, none had thought about how they would fit together.
+On his return when apprentices presented master carpenter with the four blocks, he realized that they had a big problem.
+Turns out that while each of the apprentices followed his instructions, none had thought about how they would fit together and had made not-so-minor modifications.

 ![A block with 2x size, a lock with peg at top & a block with smaller hole](/images/apprentice-blocks.jpg)